Skip to content

 What the HVAC Contractor Should Check

-A real heat wave prevention visit should include capacitor readings, contactor condition, amp draw, refrigerant readings when appropriate, coil condition, blower operation, temperature split, condensate drainage, filter size, duct concerns, and thermostat operation.
+A real heat-wave prevention visit should include capacitor readings, contactor condition, amp draw, refrigerant readings when appropriate, coil condition, blower operation, temperature split, condensate drainage, filter size, duct concerns, and thermostat operation.

 Ask whether the visit includes repair recommendations in writing and whether emergency service priority is available for maintenance customers.